vieira/homebridge-yeelight-wifi/README.md

 ## Configuration (Optional)

 The following parameters can be changed in case you need to change the defaults.
+The `blacklist` key can be an array of capabilities you do not want to expose to HomeKit or `true` to not expose the device at all.

 ```json
 {